nextcord/nextcord/docs/interactions.rst

 How To Make A Simple Slash Command
 ----------------------------------

-This right here is a simple ping pong command made with Nextcords slash feature.
+This right here is a simple ping pong command made with Nextcord's slash feature.

 .. code-block:: python3